egregoire23/UnsupervisedWithR/PCA, Kmeans, & SOM on Wine Data.md

 always appears to be some white wine observations that sneak in also, except for two fully red wine units that have a smaller number of observations inside.
-Similarly, there are many units of mostly white wine that have a couple of red wine samples trickle over but it is not as common.
+Similarly, there are many units of mostly white wine that have a couple of red wine samples trickle over, but it is not as common.

 ``` r